ExurionTechnologies/ExurionTechnologies/README.md

 <div align="center">

-### ⚡ One founder.
+### ⚡ 10-person team.
 Six shipped products.
 Four disciplines.
-Zero middle layers.
+Founder-led.

-**Exurion Technologies** is a full-service technology and game studio, founder-led from first commit to production support — no account managers, no handoffs, no diluted accountability.
+**Exurion Technologies** is a full-service technology and game studio, founder-led from first commit to production support — a lean, accountable team with no diluted ownership.

 </div>